je-nnyt/tp/docs/UserGuide.md

 1. Ensure that you have Java 17 or above installed.
 2. Download the latest version of `VoyaTrip` from  [Placeholder](https://).
+3. Open a terminal and `cd` to where the jar file is located
+4. Run the following command:  `java -jar JAR_FILE_NAME`
+5. Enter any command listed below

 ## Features